Welcome

 Learning Outcomes

 This article introduces the core concepts distinguishing real property (land) from personal property (chattels).
 It outlines the nature of legal estates and the variety of legal and equitable interests that can exist over land in England and Wales.
-You will learn the basic requirements for creating and transferring these rights.
+You will learn the basic requirements for creating and transferring these rights and how formality and registration rules affect whether rights take effect at law or only in equity.
+It also explains the fundamentals of priority and enforceability in registered and unregistered land, including the role of overreaching and overriding interests.
 This understanding is fundamental for addressing SQE1 questions involving property rights, their enforceability, and the implications of different forms of land ownership.

 SQE1 Syllabus

-For SQE1, you need a practical understanding of the basic concepts that define property rights in land.
-This involves recognising different types of rights and how they are established.
-As you work through this article, focus on:
+For SQE1, you are required to understand the basic concepts that define property rights in land, including recognising different types of rights and how they are established, with a focus on the following syllabus points:

 • The distinction between real property and personal property.